0x80/isolate-package/README.md

 ## Motivation

-This solution was born from a desire to deploy to [Firebase](https://firebase.google.com/) from a monorepo without requiring custom shell scripts and other hacks.
+This solution was born from a desire to deploy to [Firebase](https://firebase.google.com/) from a monorepo without resorting to custom shell scripts and other hacks.
 Here is
 [an article](https://thijs-koerselman.medium.com/deploy-to-firebase-without-the-hacks-e685de39025e)
 explaining the issue in more detail.